SixSq/old.sixsq.github.com/_jobs/job-500-functional-software-developer.md

 - Experience or interest in agile methodologies (e.g. Scrum, Kanban, DevOps)
 - Experience in integration with Elasticsearch, other NoSQL databases, Kafka or Zookeeper
 - Experience of a shell scripting language (e.g. bash)
-- Good command of Linux (Nuvla.io runs on Ubuntu)
+- Good experience of Linux (Nuvla.io runs on Ubuntu)
 - Experience with Rest APIs
 - Experience with React for browser/UI development